FleetDASH Data Processing

-- The type of fuel purchased
+- Type of fuel purchased

-- The purchase date of the fuel
+- Purchase date of the fuel

 Data for a given month will be available on the FleetDASH website by the 28th day of the following month.
 For example, data for January will be pulled from the appropriate data source on February 15 and will be available on FleetDASH by February 28.
 The FleetDASH team pulls data on the 15th of the month to allow time for any transactions that may have been delayed in the prior month to show up in the transaction data.

 Gasoline Gallon Equivalents

 All fuel quantities shown in FleetDASH are in units of gasoline gallon equivalents (GGEs), which is the quantity of the fuel in question that contains the same amount of energy as one gallon of gasoline.
 For example, because a gallon of E85 contains less energy than a gallon of gasoline, a fuel purchase of 1 gallon of E85 is represented in FleetDASH as 0.72 GGEs of E85.
 See the Processing Steps section for additional details.

 Missed opportunities are defined as instances where dual-fuel or flex-fuel vehicles capable of operating on an alternative fuel are fueled with petroleum at a location where the appropriate alternative fuel is available within 5 miles

 Avoidable Greenhouse Gases

 Avoidable greenhouse gases are defined as the emissions that could have been avoided had missed opportunities been alternative fuel purchases.
 Avoidable greenhouse gases are calculated by subtracting the greenhouse gas emissions that would have occurred due to the alternative fuel from the emissions due to the purchased petroleum.

 Available Alternative Fuel